seths22/Mute-Spotify-ads-on-Linux/README.md

 Run the script `run_spotify.sh` and Spotify will start with the script running in a terminal.
 To exit, close the terminal (simply closing the Spotify client will leave the script running).
 To work properly, all files must be stored in the same directory.

+Note: this script works with music only.
+Podcasts are recognized as ads, and thus are muted.
+Eventually I may try to find a way to fix this.
+In the meantime, if you want to listen to podcasts you must open Spotify without this script.